The Indonesian Young Academy of Science (ALMI) is an Organization for Indonesian prominent young scientists.

 Under the coordination Chairman of BRIN Dr. Laksana Tri Handoko, BRIN will continue to increase the productivity of inventions and innovations for global competitiveness in the field of nuclear power, aviation and space, assessment and application of technology, life sciences, earth sciences, engineering sciences, social sciences and humanities, marine and fisheries, archeology, meteorology, religion, language and literature, environmental and forestry, Governance and public welfare, agriculture and animal husbandry, and also in the field of health.

-Netherlands embassy in Jakarta.
+Embassy of the Kingdom of the Netherlands in Jakarta.
 The Netherlands Ministry of Foreign Affairs has more than 150 embassies, consulates and permanent representations to international organizations all over the world.
 Besides, there are about 360 honorary consulates with limited competences.

 The Royal Netherlands Academy of Arts and Sciences was founded in 1808 as an advisory body to the Dutch Government – a role that it continues to play today.

 The Academy derives its authority from the quality of its members, who represent the full spectrum of scientific and scholarly endeavour and are selected on the basis of their achievements.
 It is also responsible for fourteen internationally renowned institutes whose research and collections put them in the vanguard of Dutch science and scholarship.

 As the forum, conscience, and voice of the arts and sciences in the Netherlands, the Academy promotes quality in science and scholarship and strives to ensure that Dutch scholars and scientists contribute to cultural, social and economic progress.
 As a research organisation, the Academy is responsible for a group of outstanding national research institutes.
 It promotes innovation and knowledge valorisation within these institutes and encourages them to cooperate with one another and with university research groups.